-CNC method.
-We proposed a soft decoding method for CNC, which processes multiple information streams with the aid of factor graphs and the sum-product algorithm.
-A novel packetwise VNC was also proposed, which is capable of operating at variable rates.
+In this paper, multiple source processing techniques were investigated.
+We proposed a soft decoding method for CNC and a novel packet-wise VNC.
 Furthermore, the EXIT chart analysis of three different multiple source processing methods was carried out and their convergence behaviour was investigated.
-Our simulation results suggest that at the same normalised throughput per relay node, the CNC method using the sum-product algorithm is capable of providing a substantial coding gain over the CDM method.
-By contrast, the r_1 -VNC technique is capable of further improving the BLER performance attained by CNC and approaches the outage capacity within 1dB.
-Hence, our proposed VNC provides a high flexibility and a near-optimal performance.
+Our simulation results suggest that our proposed VNC provides a high flexibility and a near-optimal performance.